 An exemplary calm night was followed by a no worse day.
 The machine-gun shooting has turned already into one of nagging yet petty trifles of no account.

-At 9 a.m., I visited the TMC where they glibly clapped the missing stamp-smear of theirs into my military identification card.
+At 9 am, I visited the TMC where they glibly clapped the missing stamp-smear of theirs into my military identification card.

 Maiden day at a new job.
 The Renderers' is a chilly corner room with three windows in two walls and three office desks.
-At times a pack of idling men assemble in it one-by-one to wag their jaws and to offset the air chillness with rough smoke from their cigarettes.
-Still it's a good thing to have a work place!
+At times a pack of idling men assemble in it, one after another, to wag their jaws and to offset the air chillness with rough smoke from their cigarettes.
+Still and all it's a good thing to have a work place!
 And I tried to make a good beginning: